Course code Ekon2130

 1. Concepts of economics.
 (Lecture – 1h)

 3. Elasticities of demand and supply.
-(Lecture – 1h, practical works – 1h)
+(Lecture – 1h, practical – 1h)

 4. Consumer behaviour in the market.
-(Lecture – 1h, practical works – 1h)
+(Lecture – 1h, practical – 1h)

-6. Forms of market competition, their features.
-(Lecture – 1h, practical works – 1h)
+6. Types of market competition, their features.
+(Lecture – 1h, practical – 1h)

 8. Basic macroeconomic indicators.
 Price indices.
-(Lecture – 1h, practical works – 1h)
+(Lecture – 1h, practical – 1h)

 Requirements for awarding credit points